AkashShanmugaraj/Major-Project-2021/README.md

 pip install requests
 # To tabulate the data fetched from remote mysql
 pip install tabulate
+# To mask the password input
+pip install stdiomask
 ```

 ## Applications used for Development